-The Celiac Disease Center at Columbia University has created a secure, online de-identified Personal Health Identifier (PHI)-free reporting registry at covidceliac.com.
+The Celiac Disease Center at Columbia University has created a secure, online, de-identified Personal Health Identifier (PHI)-free reporting registry at covidceliac.org.
 Clinicians worldwide are encouraged to report ALL cases of COVID-19 in their patients with celiac disease, regardless of severity (including asymptomatic patients detected through public health screening).
-Reporting a case to this SECURE-Celiac registry should take approximately 5 minutes.
+Reporting a case to this SECURE-Celiac registry should take approximately five minutes.
 With the collaboration of the entire celiac disease community, we will rapidly be able to define the impact of COVID-19 on patients with celiac disease and how factors such as age, comorbidities, and treatments impact COVID-19 outcomes.

 This registry was created with the generous input and support provided by the group that has established a comparable registry for those with inflammatory bowel disease (SECURE-IBD: www.covidibd.org).

 - This is an international effort—we are counting on robust participation and collaboration.

 - The project website, covidceliac.org, will provide regularly updated summary information about reported cases, including numbers of cases by country, number of cases by treatment, etc. so the entire celiac disease community has access to these data.